top of page

 For ACI2024, the conference's eleventh edition, we invite a wide range of contributions that have the potential to promote a constructive dialogue around how animals interact with technology and the design of interactive tools for animals.
 We welcome submissions from multidisciplinary areas, including computer science, veterinary science, design, and ecology.
 Our aim is to foster the development of Animal Computer Interaction (ACI) as a discipline.
 We encourage submission from those who work in the space between animals and technology.

-Submissions might address topics such as: the role of technology in shaping human-animal relationships; studies and/or analysis of large-scale technology for animal deployments; considerations on the wider context of technology for animal use; methods and reflections on studying the next generation of technology for animals; or how to conduct ACI research in a world where commercial design and deployment of technology for animals outpaces academic thought.
+Submissions might address topics such as the role of technology in shaping human-animal relationships; studies and/or analysis of large-scale technology for animal deployments; considerations on the wider context of technology for animal use; methods and reflections on studying the next generation of technology for animals; or how to conduct ACI research in a world where commercial design and deployment of technology for animals outpaces academic thought.
 High-quality submissions on any related topic related to ACI are welcome.

 Submission Tracks